EduQuest Logo

 Are you stronger at MCQ or FRQ?
 Use our interactive AI Score Calculator to find out exactly how many questions you need to answer correctly to hit your target of a 5.

-To guarantee a 5 (accounting for minor curve shifts), you should aim for a raw score of 68/108.
-Depending on whether you are an 'algebra person' (MCQ strength) or a 'partial credit person' (FRQ strength), you can achieve this 68 in different ways.
+To guarantee a 5 (targeting 70-80% of total points), you should aim for a raw score around 76 to 80 out of 108 points.
+Depending on whether your strength lies in Multiple Choice (MCQ) or Free Response (FRQ), you can achieve this target in different ways.

 01